US Senate begins hearings for Trump's Supreme Court pick | DW | 12.10.2020

 The committee met in person in Washington, DC, despite fact that one of its members, Senator Mike Lee, had tested positive for coronavirus over a week prior to the hearings.

-Although Democrats had demanded a delay to the proceedings, for public health concerns, Republican Chairman Lindsey Graham decided to move ahead with what is the first step of Barrett's nomination.
+Although Democrats had demanded a delay to the proceedings out of public health concerns, Republican Chairman Lindsey Graham decided to move ahead with what is the first step of Barrett's nomination.

 Prior to the White House COVID-19 outbreak, Republicans had vowed to complete the nomination process before the November 3 election, while they hold a majority in the Senate.